Link search Menu Expand Document

 m.refresh(led);

-As seen in grid_studies_2.pde we place this code inside the draw() function.
+As seen in grid_studies_2_2.pde we place this code inside the draw() function.
 Upon running the sketch you will see this:

 See grid_studies_2_3.pde for this section.

 First, we move the led array to the top, so that it is global.
 This way we can change the array from inside the key() function.
-We have to allocate the array inside of setup().
+We then allocate the array as 16-by-16 inside of setup().

 We add a boolean variable dirty to indicate if the grid needs to be refreshed.
 We set this to true within setup() so the grid is immediately cleared upon start.

-Now we change the grid display upon incoming key data:
+Now we change the grid display with incoming key data:

 public void key(int x, int y, int s) {